jcannava/ansible-lxc-rpc/README.rst

 About Inventory
 ---------------

-In ansible all things that ansible cares about are located in inventory.
+All things that Ansible cares about are located in inventory.
 In the Rackspace Private Cloud all inventory is dynamically generated using the previously mentioned configuration files.
 While this is a dynamically generated inventory it is not 100% generated on every run.
 The inventory is saved in a file named, `rpc_inventory.json` and is located in the directory where you've located your user configuration files.
 On every